taghead/PERN-Stack-Boilerplate/README.md

 ## The Stack

 - Node JS ES6+ Typescript/Javascript
-- Next JS and React using Tailwind ( Styled Components? )
+- Next JS and React using Tailwind with Styled Components
 - Prisma ( PostgreSQL, MySQL, SQL Server, and SQLite )

 ## Extras